teheim/Oslo-CTF-x-Cybsec/Pwn/Overflowing with binary data (Easy)/0xloevland/README.md

 In the `My First Overflow` we overwrote the `path` entry in the `file_data` struct, but in this challenge we need to overwrite the `size` entry.
 Because we have to send bytes, we can't just write a lot of A's and 0x1337 as the input (similar to the previous challenge).
 Instead, we need to write the bytes of the integer `0x1337` into the buffer.
 This is easier to do with a python script with pwntools.

+Looking at the source code for the program we see that the `buf` and `path` entries in the struct are 32 and 64 bytes in size.
+This means that we need 32+64=96 bytes of padding before we start overwriting the `size` entry.

 The `size` entry is a 32-bit integer, so we need to write 4 bytes of data to overwrite it.
 We can use the `p32` function from `pwntools` to pack the integer `0x1337` into 4 bytes, and then write this data into the buffer.

 A commented exploit script can be found in [solve.py](./solve.py).